Skip to content

 Finalize the selected nodes.

 This method is called before returning the final set of nodes.
+It allows

 Parameters